Florida’s surgeon general: Masks hamper clear communication

 The incident drew broad attention over the weekend after Polsky revealed that she had breast cancer, though at the time of the meeting last Wednesday she had told Lapado only that she had a serious health condition.
 Ladapo said in his statement that he’s “saddened” by that news and wished her “blessings and strength.”

 Ladapo had asked to meet her in Tallahassee as he seeks confirmation in the Senate.

-Polsky did not comment on the statement, saying she had not read it as she had been in a meeting.
+Polsky said in a statement that Ladapo’s excuse for not wanting to wear a mask was “absurd” and “insulting.”
+Polsky said that after the meeting was abruptly canceled, Ladapo was heard saying to his aides that he was “having fun” arguing with the senator.

+“Further, physicians, nurses and support staff wear masks during surgery and other procedures where communicating clearly is literally a matter of life and death,” Polsky said.
+“His outlandish notion that one cannot communicate with a mask on all but renders his qualifications as our state’s surgeon general an absurdity.”

 Democrats have voiced their opposition to the appointment of Ladapo in September by Gov. Ron DeSantis.
 A day after he was named to the post, Ladapo signed rules allowing parents to decide whether their children quarantine or stay in school after being exposed to COVID-19.